PenguinMod/PenguinMod-DocsNew/docs/website/cloud-variables.md

 # Cloud Variables

-TurboWarp has its own cloud variable server independent of Scratch.
+PenguinMod's cloud variable server is independent of Scratch.
+You cannot talk to Scratch in a PenguinMod project without the use of extensions.

 Some things to keep in mind: